vackosar/vackosar.github.io/twitter-bullet-points-to-copy-paste.md

 - ✨  Sparkles
 - 🔥 Fire
 - 💪 Flexed Biceps
+- 🤝 Handshake

 ### Successful Tweet Templates
-- The problem, hint of solution, call to action
+- The problem, hint of solution, call to action.
-- Agreeable fact, surprising or contrarian fact, explain the case
+- Agreeable fact, surprising or contrarian fact, explain the why.
-- Exclamation or emotion, hint of information, call to action
+- Exclamation or emotion, hint of information, call to action.

 ### Other Super Helpful Tools
 [When is the end of this quarter?
 Get overview and look at the "Quarter Clock"](/when-is-the-end-of-current-quarter.html)